The Force in Star Wars: A Complete Guide

 Although the Force is in all living things, it is seen differently by many species.
 For example, the Force is called Third or Second Sight for the Chiss, and is viewed as a tool to be used for lightspeed travel.
 A Force-sensitive for a Chiss is rare, but when it does happen, the sensitivity fades away when the Chiss are in their teens.
 For the Magys, it is only seen as the Beyond, and the afterlife.
 For the Nightsisters, it is seen as Magick, and the Force was gained through the lands of Dathomir.
 But no matter how the Force is perceived through culture, it is always there.
 Whether or not a being is Force-sensitive, the Force is still in the living plants and animals around the galaxy.
 Everywhere.

-2. Powers and Abilities
+2. What Powers and Abilities Does the Force Grant its Users?

-2.1 Common Abilities and Techniques
+2.1 What are the Common Abilities and Techniques Used by Force-Sensitives?

 The Force gave many supernatural powers to Force-sensitives such as the Jedi and the Sith, as well as entities like the Bendu and the Mortis gods.
 The potential a being had to use the Force was determined by the amount of midi-chlorians they had.